Collective effects of neighbouring melting ice objects: Introduction

 \section{Introduction}

-Melting is an important and ubiquitous phenomenon present in everyday life.
-From mundane situations like keeping a drink cold by adding a few ice cubes, to the optimisation of energy supply processes through the use of phase-change materials in latent-heat energy storage systems \citep{Pielichowska2014, Yang2024_PRXEnergy}, understanding the details of melting is key.
-Undoubtedly, ice is among the most relevant substances to consider, as it covers a significant part of the Earth's surface.
-In a context of global warming and climate change, where the overall global ice mass is decreasing, and iceberg calving becomes more frequent, accurately quantifying the melting rate of ice bodies like icebergs is necessary for predicting its impact on ocean dynamics \citep{Cenedese2023}.
+Melting is an important and ubiquitous phenomenon present in everyday life, not only when cooling drinks by adding ice cubes, but also engineering applications use phase-change materials for latent-heat storage systems that optimise energy supply processes \citep{Pielichowska2014, Yang2024_PRXEnergy}.
+The decrease of the overall global ice mass is a paramount example of melting in the environment.
+Indeed, accurately quantifying the melting rate of ice bodies like icebergs and packed ice floes is necessary for predicting the impact of melting on ocean dynamics \citep{Cenedese2023}.
+While icebergs provide a strong motivation, this work focuses on an idealised fresh-water system to isolate the fundamental physical aspects of collective melting.

-In the environment, various physical mechanisms are involved in the melting of ice.
-For an iceberg, the main melting occurs under the water surface, and radiative heating or melting in air have a minor relevance.
+In natural settings, various mechanisms influence ice melting.
+For icebergs, volume loss below the surface by buoyant and forced convection can be several times larger than loss due to solar radiation and wind erosion \citep{Savage2001}.
 The ice and the surrounding fluid (and flow) are two-way coupled: the flow enhances the melting, and the cold melt water drives the flow \citep{Du2024}.
-Fluid motion may be generated by natural convection, where the velocity in the flow is induced as a result of the buoyancy of the melt, i.e. it is the temperature difference with the ambient what creates motion \citep{Weady2022}.
-In turn, when an external flow is present, forced convection takes place, which modifies the melting dynamics \citep{Hao2002, Yang2024_JFM}.
-The temperature difference with the ambient fluid is an important factor which modifies the flow structure, and the morphology of melting bodies \citep{Weady2022, Pegler2020}, as a result of the non-monotonic dependence of density of pure water on the temperature.
+Fluid motion may be generated by natural convection, where the velocity in the flow is induced as a result of the buoyancy of the melt, i.e. it is the temperature difference with the ambient what drives motion \citep{Weady2022}.
+As a result of the non-monotonic dependence of the density of pure water on temperature, the flow structure and the resulting morphology of melting bodies depends strongly on ambient temperature.
+The convection may carve sharp pinnacles in the ice, and even dimples, colloquially called scallops \citep{Weady2022, Pegler2020}.
+In salty environments such as oceanic icebergs, buoyancy is influenced by both temperature and salinity.
+When salt is present in the ambient water double diffusive convection may take place.
+The complex interaction between solutal, thermal, and kinetic boundary layers modifies the ice surface, which can also give rise to scallop formation \citep{Wilson2023, Yang2023b, Xu2025}.
+The presence of an external flow, resulting in forced convection, has also been reported to modify the melting dynamics \citep{Hao2002, Yang2024_JFM}.
+Other factors such as bubbles and sediments released from ice \citep{Wengrove2023}, the aspect ratio of ice bodies \citep{Hester2021, Yang2024, Yang2024_JFM}, or vertical oscillations in cold, salty environments \citep{Sweetman2025}, have been shown to affect flow, morphology, and overall melting rates.